BLOG

 • Inputs: These are resources that are used by the activity group to manage an area of the projects.
 In many instances, the inputs come from the output of another knowledge areas output

-• Tools & Techniques: There are a variety of tools and techniques used in project management and each activity area uses a variety of tools to effectively complete the objectives of the knowledge areas activity group
+• Tools & Techniques: There are a variety of tools and techniques used in project management.
+And each activity area uses a variety of tools to effectively complete the objectives of the knowledge areas activity group

 • Outputs: These are the specific results that are completed or produced by specific knowledge areas activity group actions.
 These outputs often times are used as inputs for another knowledge areas activity group